![]() |

 We saw a herd of deer grazing on both sides of the road near the campground area.

-We were hoping to see an eagle or two but saw none.
+We had hoped to see an eagle or two, but unfortunately, we saw none.

 The park at Guntersville was desolate, too cold for swimming, but a few were camping.